HelenDeunerFerreira/leetCodeExercises/README.md

-# Problems solved in Python3
+# Problems solved in Python and Python3

 ## Website Leet Code